Want to Move to Canada? Advice from An American Who Did It

 Healthcare

 Let's make something quite clear.
 Healthcare is not free.
 See item # 3.
 Our taxes pay for our healthcare system.
-So you shouldn't typically get a bill in the mail for lab work or services that your insurance company decided not to pay for because the billing clerk (who hates her job) didn't click the right code before submitting it to Insurance.
+So you shouldn't typically get a bill in the mail for lab work or services that your insurance company decided not to pay for because the billing clerk (who hates her job) didn't click the correct code before submitting it to Insurance.

 You also usually shouldn't get a bill if you need to visit the emergency room.
 However, be prepared to wait in the ER for hours.
 Yes.
 Hours.
 Bet on at least 4, maybe longer.
 There's no 29-minute guarantee to be seen in our ERs, baby.
 But you won't get a bill (typically) either.